 Fans of the ACA say that it cut the uninsured rate in half, slowed the growth of medical spending, and lifted a burden from people with long-term health conditions.
 Detractors say it caused premiums to skyrocket because not enough healthy people participated, drove carriers to leave key markets, and imposed unconstitutional burdens on carriers and individuals.

 Opponents of the Affordable Care Act took control of the presidency, Senate and House in 2017.
-Since then, there have been several attempts to overturn the ACA – but no clear victory yet.
+Since then, there have been several attempts to overturn the ACA – but no complete success yet.

 SO WHAT’S NEXT?